 - 1. Measure your partner's height.
-You can measure in centimeters or inches, whichever you prefer, as long as you use the same units in the next step as well. - 2.
+You can measure in centimetres or inches, whichever you prefer, as long as you use the same units in the next step as well. - 2.
 Ask your partner to stretch her arms out to the sides.
-Measure the distance from one fingertip to the other.
+Measure the distance from one fingertip to the other. - 3.
+Compare the two measurements.
+If they are nearly the same, your partner is a square.
+If one measurement is longer than the other, she is a rectangle. - 4.
+Switch places and do it again.